I was named after Jackie Chan.

 All live-action shots in 4K.
 Multiple high-speed cameras, body cams, and remote drones.

 Lights.
-Action! (and Camera)
+Camera.
+Action!

-Entrepreneurs are Troublemakers
+Entrepreneurs as Troublemakers

 Test the edge conditions.
 Reverse engineer the process.

-TopCourt merely amplifies player voices.
+TopCourt merely amplifies player stories.

 Lacking a big budget or social media presence, media capital should allow talented contenders to find sponsorship money to keep playing.
 The tennis stage should enable them to shine and be discovered by more tennis fans.